MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 3. User adds a third item
 4. User removes the third item

 Notice that 3 out of the 4 recomputations are unnecessary for our use case, because we only want to know if the cart is empty or not!
 This is where derived stores come into the picture.
 A store will only trigger an update if the previous and new value are [unequal](https://github.com/sveltejs/svelte/blob/7630a25db54f113102ea6d69b7d3e13e82b278fb/src/runtime/internal/utils.ts#L39), which means that if the value updates from `false` to `false`, nothing happens.
+Note that this mostly applies when the derived value is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), because the change is determined by a [strict equality check](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality).

 So the following setup will trigger 75% less updates in the same scenario: